 Compliance Audits and Civil Investigative Defense

-In the healthcare industry, the word “compliance” is a big one that can carry much legal significance.
-Generally speaking, in healthcare contexts the word alludes to the maze of numerous regulatory requirements that governor may impact how healthcare is properly provided and billed for.
-Healthcare compliance encompasses the essential need to adhere to rules, regulations, and laws that relate to healthcare delivery practices.
+In the healthcare industry, the word “compliance” is a big one -- it carries much legal significance.
+Generally speaking, in healthcare context the word alludes to a maze of numerous regulatory requirements that govern how health care must be provided and compensated.
+Healthcare compliance encompasses the essential need to adhere to rules, regulations, and laws that relate to healthcare delivery practices, which tend to change over time.
 Every healthcare provider -- big or small -- should be mindful of this need for “compliance” and have a compliance program and/or written compliance policies and strictly adhere to them.
 A failure to do so may invite large problems.

 - HIPAA/HITECH privacy/security and meaningful use rules